wincus/pelican-blog/content/unattended-upgrades.md

 ```

 In other words, only upgrades from official repos, from puppet repo and from
 salt repo are allowed.
-Set your email address is important, to keep you informed
+Setting your email address is important to keep you
-about whats going on.
-If some package require a manual merge configuration file
+informed about whats going on.
+If some package require a manual merge
-intervention, you will be noticed by email, for you to deal with it.
+configuration file intervention, you will be noticed by email, for you to
+deal with it.

 Some Hiera Magic
 ----------------

 Now I don't want production servers to reboot automatically, cause I rather do
-it myself when I'm sure I won't interrupt some critical mission process.
-Devel
+it myself when I'm sure I won't interrupt some critical mission process's.
-and Testing servers are free to do whatever they like.
-In hieras terms:
+Devel and Testing servers are free to do whatever they like.

+So, in hieras terms:

 production.yaml: